hekopath/Lora-TTNMapper-T-Beam/README.md

 * ~~Stop sending data to TTN until the GPS get a fix.~~ <== Done thanks to [@Roeland54](https://github.com/Roeland54)
 * Manage and document the different T-Beam revisions/versions.
-* Switch to OTAA auth method for TTN and save the 'credentials' for reboot use.
+* ~~Switch to OTAA auth method for TTN and save the 'credentials' for reboot use~~.
-* Save and reload the frame counter somewhere - GPS RTC data ?
+* ~~Save and reload the frame counter somewhere - GPS RTC data ?
 SPIFFS ?
-EEPROM ? - so I can check the "Frame Counter Checks" box as recommended on TTN.
+EEPROM ? - so I can check the "Frame Counter Checks" box as recommended on TTN~~.
 * Also save the GPS 'status' so that on next boot it gets a fix faster.
-* Reduce the power needed !
-That thing is a power hog currently, we need to make it sleep most of the time as possible.
+* ~~Reduce the power needed !
+That thing is a power hog currently, we need to make it sleep most of the time as possible~~.
 * Adapt the data send frequency based on current velocity : When not moving, an update per hour should be enough.

 Let me know if you think anything else would make sense for a TTN mapper node : Open an issue, I will consider it.